EthicApp-Development/ethicapp-main/INSTALL.md

 3. Test the image to ensure its proper functionality and REMOVE the secret files containing sensible information and auto generated files BEFORE committing.

-4. Commit the ethicapp/node image using the following command:
+4. Commit the ethicapp/node image:

     ```bash
       docker commit ethicapp ethicapp/stable-2